Lartu/ldpl/docs/cppext.md

 myNumber is external number
 ```

+This will be explained in greater detail in the following sections.

 ## Writing C++ Extensions

 If LDPL lacks some feature that C++ might offer, for example graphics or networking,